Also available in: French

 1. Seasonality and protection against the cold

-Offering more insulation that 3-season tents, 4-season tents (or winter tents), are designed to be airtight, limit condensation and protect from the cold caused by the wind factor.
+Offering more insulation than 3-season tents, 4-season tents (or winter tents), are designed to be airtight, limit condensation and protect from the cold caused by the wind factor.
 The fabric is entirely designed to stop the cold wind and will remain dry and waterproof despite the heavy snowfall.
 Note: if you buy a winter tent, it isn’t recommended that you use it during the summer.
 You’ll feel like you’re sleeping in a sauna as soon as the temperature goes above 15°C.

 2. Living space and capacity